Rod-Barbosa/notes-app/README.md

-# Scrimba Frontend Career Path - (Momentum Chrome Extension - Module 07)
+# Scrimba Frontend Career Path - (Notes App - Module 11)

-This is a solution to the [Scrimba Frontend Career Path - (Module07-APIs/Game of War)](https://scrimba.com/learn/frontend).
+This is a solution to the [Scrimba Frontend Career Path - (Module11-ReactBasics/Notes App)](https://scrimba.com/learn/frontend).

 ## Table of contents